1980 WFA Cup final

 The 1980 WFA Cup Final was the 10th final of the FA Women's Cup, England's primary cup competition for women's football teams.
-It was the fifth final to be held under the direct control of Women's Football Association (FA).
+It was the tenth final to be held under the direct control of Women's Football Association (WFA).
+St Helens and Preston North End contested the match at Southbury Road, the former home stadium of Enfield F.C. on 4 May 1980.
+The game ended 1–0 to St Helens.